Items to declare

 Used equipment, like sporting and recreational equipment, must be declared on your passenger arrival card.

 This type of equipment can transfer soil and plant material from other countries into New Zealand that may carry pests, diseases, and seeds – all of which can pose a threat to our environment and wildlife.
+Some contaminants such as viruses, bacteria and fungi are not visible and may be present on used equipment that appears clean to the naked eye.

 Equipment might be inspected on arrival so it should be easy to reach in your luggage.